← Back to research

 Technical Architecture

-Minions run on pre-warmed "devboxes" — isolated development environments that spin up in 10 seconds.
+Minions run on pre-warmed "devboxes" — standardized AWS EC2 instances that provision in 10 seconds.
 These environments are identical to what human engineers use, but isolated from production and the internet for security.

 Architecture Flow